-Snap-on has a five-year, \$700 million multi-currency revolving credit facility that terminates on December 15, 2020 (the "Credit Facility"); no amounts were outstanding under the Credit Facility as of April 2, 2016.
+Snap-on has a five-year, \$700 million multi-currency revolving credit facility that terminates on December 15, 2020 (the "Credit Facility"); no amounts were outstanding under the Credit Facility as of October 1, 2016.
 Borrowings under the Credit Facility bear interest at varying rates based on Snap-on's then-current, long-term debt ratings.
 The Credit Facility's financial covenant requires that Snap-on maintain, as of each fiscal quarter end, either (i) a ratio not greater than 0.60 to 1.00 of consolidated net debt (consolidated debt net of certain cash adjustments) to the sum of such consolidated net debt plus total equity and less accumulated other comprehensive income or loss (the "Debt Ratio"); or (ii) a ratio not greater than 3.50 to 1.00 of such consolidated net debt to earnings before interest, taxes, depreciation, amortization and certain other adjustments for the preceding four fiscal quarters then ended (the "Debt to EBITDA Ratio").
 Snap-on may, up to two times during any five-year period during the term of the Credit Facility (including any extensions thereof), increase the maximum Debt Ratio to 0.65 to 1.00 and/or increase the maximum Debt to EBITDA Ratio to 3.75 to 1.00 for four consecutive fiscal quarters in connection with certain material acquisitions (as defined in the related credit agreement).
-As of April 2, 2016, the company's actual ratios of 0.23 and 0.93 respectively, were both within the permitted ranges set forth in this financial covenant.
+As of October 1, 2016, the company's actual ratios of 0.22 and 0.90, respectively, were both within the permitted ranges set forth in this financial covenant.

 Snap-on's Credit Facility and other debt agreements also contain certain usual and customary borrowing, affirmative, negative and maintenance covenants.
-As of April 2, 2016, Snap-on was in compliance with all covenants of its Credit Facility and other debt agreements.
+As of October 1, 2016, Snap-on was in compliance with all covenants of its Credit Facility and other debt agreements.

 Snap-on believes it has sufficient available cash and access to both committed and uncommitted credit facilities to cover its expected funding needs on both a short-term and long-term basis.
 Snap-on manages its aggregate short-term borrowings so as not to exceed its availability under the revolving Credit Facility.
 Snap-on believes that it could access short-term debt markets, predominantly through commercial paper issuances and existing lines of credit, to fund its short-term requirements and to ensure near-term liquidity.
 Snap-on regularly monitors the credit and financial markets and, in the future, may take advantage of what it believes are favorable market conditions to issue long-term debt to further improve its liquidity and capital resources.
-Near term liquidity requirements for Snap-on include payments of interest and dividends, scheduled debt repayments (including the repayment of the 2017 Notes), funding to support new receivables originated by our financial services businesses, capital expenditures, working capital, restructuring activities, the funding of pension plans, and funding for share repurchases and acquisitions, as they arise.
+Snap-on intends to finance the pending Car-O-Liner acquisition with available cash and the issuance of commercial paper; other near term liquidity requirements for Snap-on include payments of interest and dividends, scheduled debt repayments (including the repayment of the 2017 Notes), funding to support new receivables originated by our financial services businesses, capital expenditures, working capital, restructuring activities, the funding of pension plans, and funding for share repurchases and other potential acquisitions, as they arise.
 Snap-on intends to make contributions of \$7.4 million to its foreign pension plans and \$2.0 million to its domestic pension plans in 2016, as required by law.
-Depending on market and other conditions, Snap-on may make additional discretionary cash contributions to its pension plans in 2016.
+In the first nine months of 2016, Snap-on made \$40.0 million of discretionary cash contributions to its domestic pension plans; depending on market and other conditions, Snap-on made \$40.0 million additional discretionary contributions in the balance of 2016.